shreytheshreyas/tp/docs/DeveloperGuide.md

 * From main(), executeCommand method is called which passes these parameters to methods in the model layer, which manipulates data objects.
 * ExecuteCommand also calls methods in the Ui to display output messages to the user.

-### Model Component
+### **Model Component (Samuel Leow)**

-The model component is to provide you with a conceptual understanding of how the data is stored in EZ Manager.
-EZ Manager has three classes which store data, the Project class, the Task class and the Team Member class.
+The model component is to provide you with a conceptual understanding of how the data is stored in Ez Manager.
+Ez Manager has three classes which store data, the Project class, the Task class and the Team Member class.
 This section will explain how each of these classes interact with one another.
 The diagram below shows the attributes associated with each of the objects.

 <center><img src="https://i.ibb.co/QYVtfRv/model-Componentdiagram.png"></center>

 Whenever a project, task or team member is created, an instance of Project, Task and TeamMember is also created.
 These instances are stored in array lists of projects, tasks and teamMembers respectively when the Parser class processes the user input.

-### Storage Component
+### **Storage Component (Samuel Paul Christopher)**

-This is section will explain how EZ Manager ensures that the data in the application persists after each session has been terminated (with the bye command).
+This is section will explain how Ez Manager ensures that the data in the application persists after each session has been terminated (with the bye command).
 Figure 3 outlines the responsibility of the Storage component for loading and storing the data during the lifecycle of the application.

 <center><img src="https://i.ibb.co/5c8vH3T/Figure3.png"></center>

 More specifically, Figure 4 shows us how the text file would look like when it is populated.
-In the load method of Storage that is called at the beginning of each application, the first thing that is recalled are the team members that are part of the overall organization that is being managed by EZ Manager.
+In the load method of Storage that is called at the beginning of each application, the first thing that is recalled are the team members that are part of the overall organization that is being managed by Ez Manager.

 <center><img src="https://i.ibb.co/qnHLWR0/Figure4.png" alt="Figure4" border="0"></center>